March 13, 2026

 How Ventilation Systems Complement Air Conditioning

 Cooling or heating without fresh air only solves part of the problem.
 A ventilation system removes stale air and brings in outdoor air at controlled rates.
-When integrated with your air conditioning, it spreads fresh air through main rooms and bedrooms, while pressure and duct design help limit damp corners.
+When integrated with your air conditioning, it spreads fresh air throughout the main rooms and bedrooms, while pressure and duct design help limit dampness in corners to improve indoor air quality.

 Every home is different.
 A compact unit may suit a small flat, while a larger family home often needs a whole-house approach.
 Think about layout, insulation, local climate, and budget before you choose.